Last updated on May 8, 2026

 The new partnership between Databricks and dbt is an exciting prospect for companies that are currently using Databricks without any sort of development framework, and even for companies that may be using dbt with another platform but are considering a switch to Databricks.
 Here are examples of why:

-Talk to an expert about your dbt or Databricks needs.
+Talk to an expert about your DBT or Databricks needs.

-Now that we’ve convinced you a partnership between Databricks and dbt is a good thing, let’s talk about how you can dive in and get started.
+Now that we’ve convinced you that a partnership between Databricks and dbt is a good thing, let’s talk about how you can dive in and get started.

 Step 1: Determine if Databricks + dbt is the right fit for you.